When discussing Collie Eye Problem, there is a general

 the Collie Eye Problem.
 This is Progressive Retinal Atrophy

-bred dogs, or to test breed the dog, or the parents yourself.
+dog, or the parents yourself.

 process involving the breeding of a PRA blind dog to the dog

-some or all may go blind, depending on whether the non-blind parent
+until adulthood.
+At that time some or all may have gone blind, depending on whether the non-blind parent was, in fact, a carrier.

 who proved to be a PRA carrier was Ch Tartanside The Gladiator.